Jersey Boys: Development

 In the early 2000s, Bob Gaudio, an original Four Seasons member, sought to make a musical from the band's discography; he noted in a 2008 interview that he was inspired by the success of Smokey Joe's Cafe and Mamma Mia! into believing that a rock-and-roll musical with existing songs could work.
 Frankie Valli, in 2024, recalled that he and Gaudio had conceived the idea of a Four Seasons life story production as early as the mid-1990s but that the only offers they received were for television movies that they felt would not do the band justice.
-The Four Seasons' touring production, by then with Valli as the sole member from its hitmaking eras still in the lineup, was losing money and seeing falling attendance; Valli seriously considered retirement.
+The Four Seasons' touring production, by then featuring Valli as the sole remaining original member, was in bad financial shape; Valli, already considering retirement, recognized that an adaptation of the band's story had the potential to introduce the Seasons to an audience that had no familiarity with them.

 Gaudio hired book writers Rick Elice and Marshall Brickman, who had difficulty finding a willing director until Michael David of Dodger Theatricals recommended them to Des McAnuff.
 Brickman suggested creating a show about the band's history, instead of repurposing their songs for an independent story the way ABBA did with Mamma Mia!; Gaudio liked the idea, noting that although biopics were a common format in film, such a story format was still relatively rare on stage and that, to his knowledge, none had been tried at the time.
 Brickman was drawn to the project because "it's a classic American story.
 It's rags to riches, and back to rags."
 McAnuff was initially lukewarm to the project and did not like the idea of naming the project after a Four Seasons song, fearing it would look like a cash grab instead of a legitimate artistic work; Gaudio came up with the title on a plane ride, reasoning that the band members were all just a bunch of Jersey boys, and the name stuck.